dmachard/go-dnscollector/docs/loggers/logger_prometheus.md

 # Merge streams for metrics computation

-If you want to compute metrics based on the merge of all streams instead of each one, use the following settings:
+Use the following setting to consolidate all streams into one for metric computations.

 ```yaml
 prometheus: